Benson-Gikonyo/alx-higher_level_programming/0x0B-python-input_output/README.md

 Task 11:Public method def to_json(self, attrs=None): that retrieves a dictionary representation of a Student instance (same as 10-class_to_json.py):

-    Public method def reload_from_json(self, json): that replaces all attributes of the Student instance:
+    Public method def reload_from_json(self, json): that replaces all attributes of the Student instance

+Task 12: Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n: